stop-max-pressure-330-250

 Refusal to install MAX cannot entail expulsion, non-admission, resubmission or disciplinary measures.

-Why do we need this petition
+Why did we need this petition

 To draw maximum attention to the systemic pressure on students and employees, to the expansion of control over personal communication and to attempts to make the state messenger virtually mandatory.